yinzheng-zhong/TFGen/README.rst

     output = tfgen.get_output_list()  # this will return a list of data.

-Note that the output is a list (or other iterable) of tuples (case_id, transition_table), case_id is from the last event and it can be used for labelling the data for supervised learning. get_output_list() can only be used in offline mode.
+Note that the output is a list (or other iterable) of tuples (case_id, transition_table), case_id comes from the last processed event and it can be used for labelling the data for supervised learning or validation. get_output_list() can only be used in offline mode.

 Use the generator as an input for the online streaming.